HuyNguyenAu/GoodBadAlgorithms/README.md

-# GoodBadAlgorithms
+# Why Use These Algorithms
-Why use these algorithms?
+Why would you use these algorithms?
 I wouldn't.
 I would just laugh at them.